Contains the active ingredient perindopril erbumine

 You have or have had any medical conditions, especially the following:

 narrowing of the main blood vessel leading from the heart

 high or low levels of potassium, sodium or other problems with salt balance

 you are on a salt restricted diet or use salt substitutes which contain potassium

 you are undergoing, or have had an allergic reaction during, previous low-density lipoprotein (LDL) apheresis, a technique

 where LDL is 'filtered' out of a patient's blood, using dextran sulphate

-You are currently pregnant or you plan to become pregnant.
-Do not take this medicine whilst pregnant .
+You plan to become pregnant.
+Do not take this medicine whilst pregnant.

 You are planning to have surgery or an anaesthetic.